 The number of foreign visitors buying an Angkor pass between 1/1/2019 and 2/16/2019 was 430,739.
 That amounts to about 9,000 per day!
 And most of those people are following the advice found above – they are waking up early, heading to Angkor Wat, and locking down the perfect spot to see the sunrise.
 It’ll be you and 8,999 of your closest friends.

 If you want an alternative to Angkor Wat, Srah Srang Lake and Pre Roup temple are less crowded.
 But keep in mind that the other temples in the area don’t open until 7:30am.
 So you’ll have some time to kill between sunrise and opening time.
 There are a few vendors at both spots that serve coffee and breakfast.
+And make sure you bring a good travel tripod so you can capture the moment!

 #3.
 Most Temples Don’t Open Until 7:30am